if1live/VRTK/Assets/VRTK/Documentation/API.md

  * Returns
    * _none_

-The OnDropAction method is executed when the current grabbed object is dropped and can be used up to clean up any secondary grab actions.
+The OnDropAction method is executed when the current grabbed Interactable Object is dropped and can be used up to clean up any secondary grab actions.

 ---